Synonym(s): Argentine cactus moth, prickly pear moth, nopal moth

 Adult Description: Adult cactus moths are non-descript, gray-brown moths with faint dark spots and wavy transverse lines marking the wings.
 The rear margins of the hindwings are whitish, and semitransparent; and the antennae and legs are long.
 The wing span of the adults ranges from 22 to 35 mm.

-Larva Description: The larvae of Cactoblastis cactorum are bright orange-red with large dark spots forming transverse bands.
+Larva Description: The larvae of Cactoblastis cactorum are caterpillars that are pink-cream colored at first.
+As they age, black and red dots on the dorsal surface of each body segment coalesce to form dark bands.
 Mature larvae are 25 to 30 mm long.
-Larvae are caterpillars that are pink-cream colored at first and become orange with age.
-Black and red dots on the dorsal surface of each body segment coalesce with age to form dark bands.
-The larvae are much easier to discern than the non-descript adults.
+Nothing else looks like these.
+The larvae are much easier to identify than the non-descript adults.

 Host Plant: Prickly pear cacti of the genus Opuntia